biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 on the expert's knowledge of the class value, such missing values clearly should not be used in models.

-.. class:: ImputerConstructor_asValue
+.. class:: AsValueConstructor

+    It constructs :obj:`~Orange.feature.imputation.AsValue` that
+    converts the instance into the new domain.

-    Constructs a new domain in which each discrete feature is replaced with a new feature that has one more value: "NA".
-The new feature computes its values on the fly from the old one, copying the normal values and replacing the unknowns with "NA".
+    Constructs a new domain in which each discrete feature is replaced with a new feature that have one more value: "NA".
+The new feature computes its values on the fly, copying the normal values from the old one and replacing the unknowns with "NA".

     For continuous attributes, it constructs a two-valued discrete attribute with values "def" and "undef", telling whether the value is defined or